 - > If a report to school has identified / named a pupil, school will report concerns to parents and will speak to pupils named.
-The headteacher may choose to implement some of the sanctions above. - > The headteacher will also contact families and may choose to implement sanctions where misbehaviour out of school could have repercussions for the orderly running of the school, poses a threat to another pupil or member of the public or could adversely affect the reputation of the school. - > In all cases, where behaviour is anti-social or illegal, school will always report to the police and may ask police to visit school to work with pupils or classes.
+The headteacher may choose to implement some of the sanctions above. - > The headteacher will also contact families and may choose to implement sanctions where misbehaviour out of school could have repercussions for the orderly running of the school, poses a threat to another pupil or member of the public or could adversely affect the reputation of the school.
+This includes incidents of online behaviour. - > In all cases, where behaviour is anti-social or illegal, school will always report to the police and may ask police to visit school to work with pupils or classes.

-13. Exclusions
+13. Suspensions and Permanent Exclusions

-Exclusions guidance is based upon DfE guidance and current legislation which sets out the responsibility of the headteacher, the governing body and the LA.
+This guidance is based upon DfE guidance and current legislation which sets out the responsibility of the headteacher, the governing body and the LA.